Carlos Alberto R. de Moura

 LUIZA SILVA PORTO RAMOS A new conception of abstract logic as a basis for definability theory Doctorate Degree

-EUCLIDES TORRES OMETTO STOLF Category, Fixed Point and Information Doctorate Degree
+EUCLIDES TORRES OMETTO STOLF Category, Fixed point and information Doctorate Degree

 MARCO ANTONIO ANTONELLI GAIARSA Decision Theory A logical and philosophical exploration of the classical context and of generalization alternatives Master's degree

-RODOLFO CUNHA CARNIER Empirical Adequacy as Quasi-truth: A Model-Theoretic Approach Direct Doctorate
+RODOLFO CUNHA CARNIER Empirical Adequacy as Quasi-Truth: A Model-Theoretic Approach Direct Doctorate

-CHRISTIAN MARCEL DE AMORIM PERRET GENTIL DIT MAILLARD On the concept of Prototopos Doctorate Degree
+CHRISTIAN MARCEL DE AMORIM PERRET GENTIL DIT MAILLARD On the concept of Proto topos Doctorate Degree

 MATHEUS DE ARAÚJO FERREIRA The Axiom of Choice and the completeness of logical calculi: a study via Lindenbaum’s theorems.
 Master's degree